cswclui/katacoda-scenarios-1/12factor-005/step02.md

-**Hint:** Jenkins will as you which plugins you want to install during the intialization process.
+**Hint:** Jenkins will ask you which plugins you want to install during the intialization process.
 Select the option, **INSTALL SUGGESTED PLUGINS**.